 In older landfills and those with no membrane between the waste and the underlying geology, leachate is free to egress from the waste directly into the groundwater.
 In such cases traces of leachate will be often found in nearby springs and streams or rivers.

-As leachate first emerges it is often be black in colour, anoxic and may be effervescent with dissolved and entrained gases.
-As it becomes oxygenated it tends to turn brown or yellow because of the presence of Iron salts in solution and in suspension
+As leachate first emerges it is often black in colour, anoxic and may be effervescent with dissolved and entrained gases, for a short time after it leaves the landfill.
+Over some hours of exposure to the air, it becomes oxygenated and it tends to turn more cloudy and brown, or yellow, because of the presence of Iron salts in solution and in suspension

 Most landfills containing organic material will produce methane , some of which dissolves in the leachate.
 This could in theory be released in confined spaces in the treatment plant, or sewers.
 All plants in Europe must now be assessed under the EU ATEX Directive and “explosion risk zoned” where explosion risks are identified by doing a risk assessment.
 This is to prevent future accidents.
 However, the most important requirement is the prevention of the discharge of dissolved methane from untreated leachate, when it is discharged into public sewers.
 Most wastewater treatment authorities limit the permissible discharge concentration of dissolved methane to 0.14 mg/l, or 1/10th of the lower explosive limit.
 This usually require methane stripping from the leachate.